-- 8.6.1 Moose and elk will be Allocated Species within the Settlement Area and the Final Agreement will provide, in addition to the Algonquin Harvest Plan for Moose in Algonquin Provincial Park, for Algonquin Harvest Plans with respect to moose and elk. - 8.6.2 The Minister may identify additional species or populations of species as Allocated Species, if, after Consulting with the Algonquins, the Minister determines that there is a Conservation risk to a species or population of species within or near the Settlement Area. - 8.6.3 The Final Agreement will provide that Ontario will Consult with the Algonquins with respect to data to be considered in making recommendations to the Minister regarding the identification of a species or population as an Allocated Species, the Total Allowable Harvest or the Algonquin Allocation. - 8.6.4 The Algonquins or Ontario may recommend to the Minister whether a species or population should be, or continue to be, an Allocated Species. - 8.6.5 In making a decision to identify a species or population of a species as an Allocated Species the Minister shall take into account: - (a) Consultation with the Algonquins about the impacts on their rights, and Algonquin Traditional Knowledge that is relevant to the decision; - (b) scientific data that has been shared with the Algonquins; - (c) the existing and future interests of the Algonquins with respect to the species; and - (d) the existing and future interests of others with respect to the species.
+- 8.3.5 Subject to 8.3.10, moose and elk will be Allocated Wildlife Species within the Settlement Area and the Final Agreement will provide for Algonquin Wildlife Harvest Plans with respect to moose and elk. - 8.3.6 The Minister may identify additional species or populations of Wildlife species, within the Settlement Area, as Allocated Wildlife Species as may be required for the purpose of Conservation, after Consulting with the Algonquins. - 8.3.7 The Final Agreement will provide that Ontario will Consult with the Algonquins with respect to data to be considered in making recommendations to the Minister regarding the identification of additional species or populations within the Settlement Area, as an Allocated Wildlife Species, the Total Allowable Harvest or the Algonquin Allocation.

-8.6.6 The Minister may determine that a species or population of a species is no longer an Allocated Species if that Minister determines, in accordance with the process set out in 8.6.1 to 8.6.5 that the Conservation risk to the species or population within or near the Settlement Area no longer exists.
+- 8.3.8 The Algonquins or Ontario may recommend to the Minister whether a species or population should be, or continue to be, an Allocated Wildlife Species within the Settlement Area. - 8.3.9 In making a decision to identify a species or population of a species as an Allocated Wildlife Species within the Settlement Area, the Minister shall take into account: - (a) Consultation with the Algonquins about the impacts on their rights, and Algonquin traditional knowledge that is relevant to the decision; - (b) scientific data that has been shared with the Algonquins; - (c) the existing and future interests of the Algonquins with respect to the species; and - (d) the existing and future interests of other users with respect to the species. - 8.3.10 The Minister may determine that a species or population of a species is no longer an Allocated Wildlife Species within the Settlement Area if that Minister determines, in accordance with the process set out in 8.3.6 to 8.3.9, that the allocation of the species for the purpose of Conservation is no longer required.